-1968 Democratic National Convention, 1st Amendment, 2nd Amendment, Abner Louima, abuse of authority, abuse of power, Aiyana Jones, Akai Gurley, Amadou Diallo, Andre Thompson, Andy Cruz, Baltimore Maryland, Baltimore MD, Baltimore PD, Baltimore Police Department, Baltimore protests, Black American, Black Lives Matter, Black Panther Party for Self-Defense, Black Panthers, Black people, Black Power movement, Black Women Matter, BlackLivesMatter, BlackWomenMatter, Blue Wall of Silence, Brandon Brooks, Brandy Zadrozny, Breanna Edwards, Bryson Chaplin, Chicago IL, Chicago Illinois, Chicago PD, Chicago Police Department, civil disobedience, civil rights, civil unrest, Cleveland OH, Cleveland Ohio, Cleveland PD, Cleveland Police Department, cop family, Corporal, Cpl.
+1968 Democratic National Convention, 1st Amendment, 2nd Amendment, Abner Louima, abuse of authority, abuse of power, Aiyana Jones, Akai Gurley, Amadou Diallo, Andre Thompson, Andy Cruz, Baltimore Maryland, Baltimore MD, Baltimore PD, Baltimore Police Department, Baltimore protests, Black American, Black Lives Matter, Black Panther Party for Self-Defense, Black Panthers, Black people, Black perspective, Black Power movement, Black Women Matter, BlackLivesMatter, BlackWomenMatter, Blue Wall of Silence, Brandon Brooks, Brandy Zadrozny, Breanna Edwards, Bryson Chaplin, casual racism, Chicago IL, Chicago Illinois, Chicago PD, Chicago Police Department, civil disobedience, civil rights, civil unrest, Cleveland OH, Cleveland Ohio, Cleveland PD, Cleveland Police Department, cop family, Corporal, Cpl.
 Eric Casebolt, Cpl.
-Matt Deschenes, Craig Ranch, Dajerria Becton, Dallas Texas, Daniel Pantaleo, Dante Parker, Darius Simmons, Darren Wilson, David Washington, dead Black teens, death by cop, death by police, Detective Alvaro Zabaleta, Dorian Johnson, double standards, Eric Garner, ethnic stereotypes, Ezell Ford, false equivalence, family of cops, Feminism, Ferguson Missouri, Ferguson MO, Ferguson protests, first amendment, Frank Garmback, Frankie Perkins, Fred Hampton, Freddie Gray, Fredericksburg VA, Fredericksburg Virginia, free speech, Funny or Die, FunnyorDie.com, Gabriel Nevarez, George Zimmerman, gun nut, Haulover Beach, Huey P. Newton, hypocrisy, I Can’t Breathe, ICantBreathe, Ismaaiyl Brinsley, James Holmes, Johannes Mehserle, John Crawford, Jonathan Ferrell, Jordan Davis, Judge John P. O’Donnell, Justice for Michael Brown, Justus Howell, Keith Knight, killing Black people, LA Riots, LAPD, LaTanya Haggerty, Latasha Harlins, Los Angeles Police Department, Malissa Willisams, Margaret LaVerne Mitchell, Mayor Richard J. Daley, McKinney Texas, Miami-Dade Police Department, Michael Brown, Mike DeWine, militarised police, militarized police, military industrial complex, Mya Hall, MyNYPD, Natasha McKenna, New York Police Department, No Justice No Peace, NRA National Rifle Association, NYPD, Officer Justin Damico, Officer Michael Brelo, Officer Rafael Ramos, Officer Sharlton Wampler, Officer Shaun Jurgens, Officer Timothy Loehmann, Officer Wenjian Liu, officer-involved shooting, Olympia WA, Olympia Washington, open carry, Oscar Grant, police brutality, police family, Police Officer Eric Hill, police shooting, pool party, post-racial America, Prince, protest song, race relations in America, race relations in the United States, racial profiles, racial profiling, racial stereotypes, racism, Ramsey Orta, Rekia Boyd, right to bear arms, rioting, Rodney King, San Francisco Police Department, Say Her Name, SayHerName, Sean Bell, second amendment, SFPD, Sgt.
-Crystal Hill, Sharmel Edwards, Sheneque Proctor, shoot to kill, Stop and Frisk, Tamir Rice, Tanisha Anderson, Tatiana Rhodes, The (k) Chronicles, The Thin Blue Line, TheRoot.com, Timothy Russell, Toya Graham, Trayvon Martin, Tremaine McMillian, unarmed civilians, use of deadly force, Warren Drouin, We are All Ferguson, We Can’t Breathe, WeCantBreathe, White makes Right, White privilege, White Supremacy, White Women Comedy, Will Stack, wrong side of history, Zion IL, Zion Illinois
+Matt Deschenes, Craig Ranch, Dajerria Becton, Dallas Texas, Daniel Pantaleo, Dante Parker, Darius Simmons, Darren Wilson, David Washington, dead Black teens, death by cop, death by police, Detective Alvaro Zabaleta, Dorian Johnson, double standards, Eric Garner, ethnic stereotypes, everyday racism, Ezell Ford, false equivalence, family of cops, Feminism, Ferguson Missouri, Ferguson MO, Ferguson protests, first amendment, Frank Garmback, Frankie Perkins, Fred Hampton, Freddie Gray, Fredericksburg VA, Fredericksburg Virginia, free speech, Funny or Die, FunnyorDie.com, Gabriel Nevarez, George Zimmerman, gun nut, Haulover Beach, Huey P. Newton, hypocrisy, I Can’t Breathe, ICantBreathe, institutional racism, Ismaaiyl Brinsley, James Holmes, Johannes Mehserle, John Crawford, Jonathan Ferrell, Jordan Davis, Judge John P. O’Donnell, Justice for Michael Brown, Justus Howell, Keith Knight, killing Black people, LA Riots, LAPD, LaTanya Haggerty, Latasha Harlins, Los Angeles Police Department, Malissa Willisams, Margaret LaVerne Mitchell, Mayor Richard J. Daley, McKinney Texas, Miami-Dade Police Department, Michael Brown, Mike DeWine, militarised police, militarized police, military industrial complex, Mya Hall, MyNYPD, Natasha McKenna, New York Police Department, No Justice No Peace, NRA National Rifle Association, NYPD, Officer Justin Damico, Officer Michael Brelo, Officer Rafael Ramos, Officer Sharlton Wampler, Officer Shaun Jurgens, Officer Timothy Loehmann, Officer Wenjian Liu, officer-involved shooting, Olympia WA, Olympia Washington, open carry, Oscar Grant, police brutality, police family, Police Officer Eric Hill, police shooting, pool party, post-racial America, Prince, progressive politics, protest song, race relations in America, race relations in the United States, racial politics, racial profiles, racial profiling, racial stereotypes, racism, Ramsey Orta, Rekia Boyd, Republican, right to bear arms, right-wing hypocrisy, rioting, Rodney King, San Francisco Police Department, Say Her Name, SayHerName, Sean Bell, second amendment, SFPD, Sgt.
+Crystal Hill, Sharmel Edwards, Sheneque Proctor, shoot to kill, Stop and Frisk, Tamir Rice, Tanisha Anderson, Tatiana Rhodes, The (k) Chronicles, The Thin Blue Line, TheRoot.com, Timothy Russell, Toya Graham, Trayvon Martin, Tremaine McMillian, unarmed civilians, use of deadly force, Warren Drouin, We are All Ferguson, We Can’t Breathe, WeCantBreathe, White Genocide, White makes Right, White privilege, White Supremacy, White Tears, White Women Comedy, whitelash, whitesplaining, whitewashing, Will Stack, wrong side of history, Zion IL, Zion Illinois

 “Oh, yeah, sure, I know: it’s a free country and I ain’t got the right.
 But I got a badge, what do you got?”